 Toothpaste aimed at reducing tooth sensitivity, such as Sensodyne Repair and Protect, may also help reduce pain.
 Rub the toothpaste directly on to the affected tooth and do not rinse.
 Anaesthetic gel such as Orajel can also help ease the pain.

 If the pain is severe, rinsing with cold water can sometimes ease the pain whilst you are waiting to be assessed by a dentist.

 If the pain is worse when lying down in bed, try using an extra pillow or two to keep your head raised.
 This can help to reduce throbbing pain.

 For pain relief we advise paracetamol in the first instance.
-This can be combined with anti-inflammatories like Ibuprofen to help reduce pain and sensitivity from teeth.
-Only take these type of pain relief if they are suitable for you.
+This can be combined with anti-inflammatories like ibuprofen to help reduce pain and sensitivity from teeth.
+Only take these types of pain relief if they are suitable for you.